Managing payments on the Companies Register

 How direct debit works

-Our direct debit payment option allows you to complete transactions online and charge them to your online services account.
+Our direct debit payment option allows you to complete transactions online and charge them to your online account.
 You then receive an invoice at the end of each month.
 The amount of that invoice is deducted from your nominated bank account on the 20th of the following month.
 If the 20th falls on a Saturday or Sunday, the payment is processed the next business day.

 • 'for my employer' (the organisation) fees will be added to the organisation's account.